camit001/Python-In-30-Days/Day_02_Variables_builtin_functions/02_variables_builtin_functions.md

    Example:
    1 + j, 2 + 4j, 1 - 1j

-🌕 You are awesome.
-You have just completed day 2 challenges and you are two steps ahead on your way to greatness.
-Now do some exercises for your brain and muscles.
+🌕 You have completed Day 2.
+Now practice the exercises below to strengthen your Python fundamentals.

 ## 💻 Exercises - Day 2

 ### Exercises: Level 1

-1. Inside 30DaysOfPython create a folder called day_2.
-Inside this folder create a file named variables.py
+1. Inside Python In 30 Days create a folder called `Day_02_Variables_builtin_functions`.
+Inside this folder create a file named `variables.py`.
-2. Write a python comment saying 'Day 2: 30 Days of python programming'
+2. Write a python comment saying 'Day 2: Python In 30 Days programming'
-3. Declare a first name variable and assign a value to it
+3. Declare a `first_name` variable and assign a value to it
-4. Declare a last name variable and assign a value to it
+4. Declare a `last_name` variable and assign a value to it
-5. Declare a full name variable and assign a value to it
+5. Declare a `full_name` variable and assign a value to it
-6. Declare a country variable and assign the value 'India' to it
+6. Declare a `country` variable and assign the value 'India' to it
-7. Declare a city variable and assign the value 'Mumbai' to it
+7. Declare a `city` variable and assign the value 'Mumbai' to it
-8. Declare an age variable and assign a value to it
+8. Declare an `age` variable and assign a value to it
-9. Declare a year variable and assign a value to it
+9. Declare a `year` variable and assign a value to it
-10. Declare a variable is_married and assign a value to it
+10. Declare a variable `is_married` and assign a value to it
-11. Declare a variable is_true and assign a value to it
+11. Declare a variable `is_true` and assign a value to it
-12. Declare a variable is_light_on and assign a value to it
+12. Declare a variable `is_light_on` and assign a value to it
-13. Declare multiple variable on one line
+13. Declare multiple variables on one line

 ### Exercises: Level 2

-1. Check the data type of all your variables using type() built-in function
+1. Check the data type of all your variables using the `type()` built-in function
-2. Using the _len()_ built-in function, find the length of your first name
+2. Using the `len()` built-in function, find the length of your first name
 3. Compare the length of your first name and your last name
 4. Declare 5 as num_one and 4 as num_two
 5. Add num_one and num_two and assign the value to a variable total